clift0001/evilgoghost/README.md

 Usage:
 ./replace_rid <previous rid> <new rid>
  - previous rid      - the previous rid value that was replaced
- - new rid           - the new rid value to replace the previous
+ - new rid           - the new rid value to replace the previous.
+Consider not using rid or user_id
 Example:
-  ./replace_rid.sh user_id client_id
+  ./replace_rid.sh custom_user_id new_custom_user_id
 ```

 ## Email Campaign Setup